Qiskit/qiskit/doc/install.rst

     IBMQ.load_accounts()

-This ``IBMQ.load_accounts()`` call performs the automatic loading of the credentials from several sources, and authenticates against IBM Q, making the online devices available to your program.
+This ``IBMQ.load_accounts()`` call performs the automatic loading of the credentials from several sources (if needed), and authenticates against IBM Q, making the online devices available to your program.
 Please use one of the following methods for storing the credentials before calling the automatic registration:

 3.1.1 Store API credentials locally